-ACCOUNTABILITY GOVERNANCE REPORT
+76 ACCOUNTABILITY GOVERNANCE REPORT

-REMUNERATION PAYMENT FOR DIRECTOR/EXECUTIVE () Name Total payment (KRW million) Results [Earned income-bonus] 1) Calculation standard The management incentive for the 2016 performance, which was paid in early 2017, consists of the target incentive and profit sharing.
-The payment of the CEO's performance-based compensation of $0\sim200\%$ of the annual salary is determined by a comprehensive evaluation of measurable indices such as financial performance including revenue and operating profit and the non-measurable indices such as leadership, achievement of strategic goals, expertise and contribution to the company's management performance.
-2) Basis of calculation Dong-Hyun Jang - The company achieved a certain level of performance in terms of measurable indices in 2016 with sales of 1,791.8 trillion (Executive director) 1,066() won and operating profit of 1,535.7 trillion won and was ranked 1st in NCSI for 19 consecutive years, and ranked No. 1 in all (Executive director) $three\ network\ quality\ assessments\ such\ as\ KS-SQI\ and\ KCSI\ , and\ solidified\ its\ leadership\ as\ the\ industry's\ No.\ 1\ mobile$ $communications\ carrier\ by\ maintaining\ its\ solid\ performance, launching\ a\ customer-oriented\ special\ rate\ scheme, and$ brisk sales of mid-to low-end handsets. - Based on the open platform strategy, T map which is a mobile navigation service, and T-phone, a phonecall platform, were recognized $nized \ by \ the \ market \ in \ the \ platform \ area. \ The \ launch \ of \ 'oksusu,' \ a \ mobile \ video \ service, \ and \ 'Nugu,' \ a \ voice-recognition \ in \ the \ launch \ of \ 'oksusu,' \ a \ mobile \ video \ service, \ and \ 'Nugu,' \ a \ voice-recognition \ in \ the \ launch \ of \ 'oksusu,' \ a \ mobile \ video \ service, \ and \ 'oksusu,' \ a \ voice-recognition \ in \ the \ launch \ of \ 'oksusu,' \ a \ mobile \ video \ service, \ and \ 'oksusu,' \ a \ voice-recognition \ in \ the \ launch \ of \ 'oksusu,' \ a \ mobile \ video \ service, \ and \ 'oksusu,' \ a \ voice-recognition \ in \ the \ launch \ of \ 'oksusu,' \ a \ mobile \ video \ service, \ and \ 'oksusu,' \ a \ voice-recognition \ in \ the \ oksusu,' \ a \ voice-recognition \ in \ the \ oksusu,' \ a \ voice-recognition \ oksusu,' \ a$ Korean language AI device, have led the popularization of AI.
-The company paid a total of KRW 1,066 million of management in tives considering that the management has solidified the brand value through various initiatives in new business areas.
+Total payment Name (KRW million) Results [Earned income-bonus] 1) Calculation standard The management incentive for the 2016 performance, which was paid in early 2017, consists of the target incentive and pro- sharing.
+The payment of the CEO's performance-based compensation of $0\sim200\%$ of the annual salary is determined by a comprehensive evaluation of measurable indices such as financial performance including revenue and operating profit and the non-measurable indices such as leadership, achievement of strategic goals, expertise and contribution to the company management performance.
+2) Basis of calculation Dong-Hyun Jang - The company achieved a certain level of performance in terms of measurable indices in 2016 with sales of 1,791.8 trillion (Executive director) 1,066() won and operating profit of 1,535.7 trillion won and was ranked 1st in NCSI for 19 consecutive years, and ranked No. 1 in (Excessive an estor) three network quality assessments such as KS-SQI and KCSI , and solidified its leadership as the industry's No. 1 mobile communications carrier by maintaining its solid performance, launching a customer-oriented special rate scheme, and brisk sales of mid-to low-end handsets. - Based on the open platform strategy, T map which is a mobile navigation service, and T-phone, a phonecall platform, we recognized by the market in the platform area.
+The launch of 'oksusu,' a mobile video service, and 'Nugu,' a voice-recog nition in the Korean language AI device, have led the popularization of AI.
+The company paid a total of KRW 1,066 million management incentives considering that the management has solidified the brand value through various initiatives in ne business areas.
 [No remarks regarding retirement income and other income] [Earned Income - Salary] KRW 772 million Calculation standard - Salary: In accordance with the directors' remuneration standards, the basic salary was set at a total of KRW 1,000 million considering the position (CEO), title (president), leadership, expertise, and contribution to the company, and by dividing the total amount into 12 months, about KRW 83.3 million is paid per month.
-Jung Ho Park (CEO) 781 Total salary is the salary paid from March 24, 2017, the date when the CEO was appointed, through to December 31, 2017.
-[Earned Income - miscellaneous] KRW 9 million Payment of tuition and medical expenses [No remarks regarding retirement income and other income]
+Jung Ho Park (CEO) 781 Total salary is the salary paid from March 24, 2017, the date when the CEO was appointed, through to December 31, 2017 [Earned Income - miscellaneous] KRW 9 million Payment of tuition and medical expenses [No remarks regarding retirement income and other income]

-[] Includes remuneration of the retired directors/executives based on the amount paid to director/executive who received more than KRW 500 million in 2017.
+^[] Includes remuneration of the retired directors/executives based on the amount paid to director/executive who received more than KRW 500 million in 2017.